ncaramello/ZEAB/Plans & Strategies/Net Zero/barriers/brookline_net_zero_barriers.md

 **Rationale:** Brookline cannot solve climate challenges in isolation.
 Regional cooperation can overcome individual municipal constraints while sharing costs and political risks across multiple jurisdictions.
 Regional partnerships also address the offset scale problem—shared renewable projects are more feasible than individual community offset requirements.

+**Limitation:** Regional cooperation can achieve economies of scale and risk-sharing, but individual property owners in each community still face the same retrofit cost burden.
+Regionalization may reduce per-unit costs through bulk purchasing and shared expertise, but cannot fundamentally alter the need for expensive building-by-building renovations.

 ### Implementation Priority and Timeline

 **Immediate (2025-2026):** Begin state-level advocacy campaign and regional partnership discussions